Almanac Gardener

 JC Raulston Arboretum

-Nationally acclaimed research and teaching garden with the most diverse collection of cold hardy temperate zone plants in the southeastern United States.
+Nationally acclaimed research and teaching garden with the an extensive collection of cold hardy temperate zone plants in the southeastern United States.
 JCRA focuses on the evaluation, selection, and display of plant material gathered from around the world.
 Plants especially adapted to Piedmont North Carolina conditions are identified in an effort to find better plants for southern landscapes.

 Online, Non-Credit, Plant Identification Courses